Coronavirus: Apple to close all stores in mainland China | DW | 01.02.2020

 Tech giant Apple said Saturday it would temporarily close all of its official stores and corporate offices in mainland China, as shockwaves from China's ongoing coronavirus outbreak continue to affect business and travel around the world.

-The move follows other Western retailers, including McDonalds and Starbucks, which have temporarily closed their stores in China.
+The move follows other Western brands, including McDonalds and Starbucks, which have temporarily closed their stores in China.

 The company said in a statement that it would close its stores in China until February 9 "out of an abundance of caution and based on the latest advice from leading health experts."